MuallaShn/Smart-Home-System/README.md

 This project integrates with hardware prototypes, enabling physical operations such as controlling LEDs and a TV.
 Furthermore, the buttons on the web interface allow users to control the LEDs and TV and connect to and turn off the computer.

 ---
+## Visualization

+The interface includes three different graphs to visualize vessel behavior:

+- **Pc Card**: The pc button provides computer shutdown control.
+- **TV Card**: The tv button is used to send a signal to the TV.
+- **Lights Card**: Led buttons to provide control to turn the leds on and off.

 ## Installation